Thoughts on Sanctification

 In my work, I often find myself stuck trying to resolve a seemingly insurmountable problem.
 In times like this, I claim the promise, "If you need wisdom, ask our generous God, and he will give it to you.
 He will not rebuke you for asking" (James 1:5 ).
 Then, like Saul in his hour of calamity, I pray, "...
 Lord, what would you have me to do? ..."
 (Acts 9:6 ).
 Then, as I think through that problem again, the solutions eventually begin to come.
 I don't always realize it at first, but later, it occurs to me that my prayers were answered.
 That's when I praise God and give Him thanks and honor.

-In my relationships, things always go better when, rather than venting my frustrations (or stuffing them), I surrender them to God and ask for wisdom and strength to make better choices in dealing with difficult situations.
+In my relationships, things always go better when, rather than venting my frustrations (or stuffing them), I surrender myself to God and ask for wisdom and strength to make better choices in dealing with difficult situations.
 A good example of this is that day when I received a "Rude Email"...

 I invite you today, to claim the promises of God, as you surrender your heart to Him and see for yourself just how much better your day will go.
 May God richly bless you, is my prayer, in Jesus name, amen.